 "That's the second dumbest question I've heard all day" - used by Dags when someone asks him something stupid.
 For the joke to work the other person needs to innocently ask "if that's the second dumbest then what's the first?" and the automatic Dag response is "that one!"

-"Party hard, rock on and show no mercy to the dance floor!" - a common Dags statement to anyone whose departing from his presence
+"Party hard and rock on!", "Show no mercy to the dance floor!" - common Dags statements to anyone whose departing from his presence

 "I don't know where he is, but I can tell you where he isn't" - a typical Dags statement when someone is looking for a person who isn't at their desk at work and they ask Dags if he knows where they are

 "The answer's no, I didn't do it" - an instant Dags response whenever someone wants to ask him a question (ie "can I ask you a question?")